New York Knicks: 2020–2022: Moderate success

+2022–present: The Jalen Brunson era

 Jalen Brunson signed with the Knicks in 2022.

 The 2022 off-season brought a lot of change to the Knicks' roster.
-During the 2022 NBA draft, the Knicks traded Alec Burks, Nerlens Noel and Kemba Walker to the Detroit Pistons to clear cap space for the free agency period, as well as trading their 11th overall pick for protected future first round picks.
-On June 12, 2022, the Knicks signed point guard Jalen Brunson to a four-year contract, with hopes he could bring some much-needed stability to the position.
+During the 2022 NBA draft, the Knicks traded Alec Burks, Nerlens Noel and Kemba Walker to the Detroit Pistons to clear cap space for the free agency period, as well as trading their 11th overall pick for protected future first-round picks.
+On July 12, 2022, the Knicks signed point guard Jalen Brunson to a four-year contract, with hopes he could bring some much-needed stability to the position.
 The Knicks completed the 2022–23 season with a 47–35 record, finishing in fifth place in the Eastern Conference.
 Randle represented the Knicks in the 2023 NBA All-Star Game.
 In the first round of the 2023 playoffs, the Knicks defeated the Cleveland Cavaliers in five games, their first playoff series win since 2013.
 They were then defeated 4–2 by the Miami Heat in the second round.

 In 2024, the Knicks saw Brunson and Randle represent them at the NBA All-Star Game.
 The team finished with 50 wins and secured the second seed, with a first round matchup against the Philadelphia 76ers.
 The Knicks defeated the 76ers in six games, before falling short in seven games against the Indiana Pacers.
 During the 2024 off-season, the Knicks traded away Julius Randle, Donte DiVincenzo and Keita Bates-Diop to the Minnesota Timberwolves in exchange for Karl-Anthony Towns.
+The 2024–25 season marked the best regular season for the Knicks since the 2012–13 season as they clinched a playoff spot following their victory against the Milwaukee Bucks.
+In the first round, the Knicks defeated the Detroit Pistons in six games, and in the conference semifinals would dethrone the defending NBA champion Boston Celtics to advance to the Eastern Conference finals for the first time since 2000.
+However, they were defeated in six games by the Indiana Pacers.